intel/zephyr.js/README.md

 ...
 ```

-Now you can build crosstool-ng, it will take 15~20 mins.
+Now you can build crosstool-ng.
+It will take 15~20 mins:
 ```bash
 ct-ng build
 ```

-When finished, you should have the toolchain setup in /Volumes/CrossToolNG/x-tools directory,
+When finished, you should have the toolchain setup in /Volumes/CrossToolNG/x-tools directory.
-now go back to the project's directory and set some environment variables
+now go back to the project's directory and set some environment variables:
 ```bash
 export ZEPHYR_GCC_VARIANT=xtools
 export XTOOLS_TOOLCHAIN_PATH=/Volumes/CrossToolNG/x-tools
 ```

-To use the same toolchain in new sessions in the future you can set the variables in the file $HOME/.zephyrrc, for example:
+To use the same toolchain in future sessions, you can set the variables in the file $HOME/.zephyrrc.
+For example:
 ```bash
 $ cat <<EOF > ~/.zephyrrc
 export XTOOLS_TOOLCHAIN_PATH=/Volumes/CrossToolNG/x-tools